askmike/gekko/docs/introduction/getting_help.md

 ## Online community

-If you have trouble with anything specific or you want to provide any type of feedback the online communty is the place to be.
+If you have trouble with anything specific or you want to provide any type of feedback the online community is the place to be.
 You can find the community at:

 1. [The online webforum](https://forum.gekko.wizb.it)
 2. [The discord channel](https://discord.gg/26wMygt)